pyccel/sympde/README.rst

-sympde
+SymPDE
 ======

 |build-status|  |binder|  |docs|

-**sympde** is a Symbolic calculus library for partial differential equations and variational forms.
+**SymPDE** is a symbolic calculus library for partial differential equations and variational forms.
 It can be used to have similar capabilities as the fenics_ project, by extending and writing your own *printing* functions.

 An example of use can be found in psydac_ or gelato_.